-- Guest virtual machines are isolated by a hypervisor.
+- Guest virtual machines are isolated by a hypervisor, reducing attack surface.
 If one virtual machine gets infected with malware or crashes, it doesn't affect the hardware or any other virtual machine running on the hardware

 - New virtual machines can be created a lot more quickly than configuring physical software

 - Guest operating systems can run on a variety of hardware because the hypervisor abstracts the guest operating system away from the physical hardware